woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/20-creating-addons.md

 ## Compiling

-After you wrote your addon code, compile your addon:
+After you write your addon code, compile your addon:

 ```sh
 go build -buildmode plugin